trace-os/trace-os/README.md

 © 2026 Sergio David Palou.
 All rights reserved.

-Unless explicitly stated otherwise, this repository is not open-source licensed.
+This repository is not open-source licensed.
 The source code, documentation, diagrams, workflows, product concepts, semantic structures, and related materials may not be copied, modified, redistributed, commercialized, or used to create derivative products without prior written permission.